gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 With any of these things: don't just learn the thing for its own sake.
 Pick something to do with it and try to do it.
 Make something.
 This can both motivate your learning as well as force you to develop some follow through.
 Make a game or interactive experience, or an animation, or website, or...

-### If you are not a Wisconsin student...
+### If you are not a Wisconsin student

 I cannot host visiting "interns" - in order to work with me on an undergraduate project you must be an enrolled Wisconsin student.
 Limited exceptions might be possible for students who either were recently Wisconsin students (e.g., after you graduate) or going to be Wisconsin students (e.g., about to matriculate).
 And, in really unusual cases, there are REU opportunities.

 From time to time, I may have funding to support "Research Experiences for Undergraduates" (REUs) - the funding that supports this only applies to students who are (1) U.S. citizens (or permanent residents) and (2) enrolled at a U.S. University.
 This is one case where I can work with someone who is not a Wisconsin student.